 No matter where you’re traveling from, there’s something especially magical about a Hawaiian getaway.
 The world seems to agree; 9.4 million visitors flocked to the tropical archipelago in 2017 alone, enticed by miles upon miles of picture-perfect beaches, adrenaline-fueled outdoor adventures, top-notch resorts and restaurants, and rich local culture.

-At Scott’s Cheap Flights, we constantly get asked for advice on booking travel to the 50th state.
+At Scott’s Cheap Flights, we frequently find our members roundtrip flights under $200 to the islands, so we're often asked for advice on booking travel to the 50th state.
 That’s why we put together this guide, detailing everything you need to know about finding cheap flights to the Hawaiian islands.
 From the best time to buy to what airline to fly and which island to fly through, we’ve got all your Hawaiian cheap flights needs covered.

 The cost of a flight to Hawaii varies according to dozens of factors, from points of origin and planned travel dates to flash sales and other unexpected events.
 We compiled the below to give you a general overview of average ticket prices as well as deal prices for roundtrip flights to Hawaii, based on our extensive flight research.

 From the continental US and Canada, regular roundtrip prices for a flight to Hawaii range from $450-$800 in low season and $550-$950 in high season.
 A good Scott's Cheap Flights deal on a roundtrip flight to Hawaii ranges from $250-$550 in low season and $350-$600 in high season.

 While all beautiful, each of Hawaii’s islands offers something unique that might attract different travelers in different ways.
 You’ll want to factor in all your needs, including budget, schedules, and personal interests, before deciding where to land.

 What are the best islands to visit in Hawaii?

 Each of Hawaii’s five most populated islands offers its own particular charms.